AnkurArohi/Intelligentcarparking/README.md

 # Intelligentcarparking
-A simple web/app application to determine parking possibilities around a selected user destination
+A simple web/app application to determine parking possibilities around a selected user destination at a given time.

-Idea collaboration
+# Idea collaboration

 Interactive parking solution

+# Background
-#How about electrons flowing in a complicated power distribution system , talk to each other regarding their status, flow, alarming situations etc?
+How about electrons flowing in a complicated power distribution system , talk to each other regarding their status, flow, alarming situations etc?
-How about removing the deterministic approach to load flow,OPF other calculations with a predictable(already some commercial solutions exist) realtime feedback system(thats the edge....)?
+How about removing the deterministic approach to load flow,OPF other calculations with a predictable (already some commercial solutions exist) realtime feedback system(thats the edge....)?
-It sounds cool but the basic need is unmet, electrons are a creation of human mind maybe a reality but definately not discovered to be talkative.
+It sounds cool but the basic need is unmet, electrons are a creation of human mind maybe a reality but definitely not discovered to be talkative.

 Lets come to a completely different environment "US"